Seven structural moats — and the first two are the wedge nobody else has.

 Eisberg

-The platform learns from every query, classification, and successful agent action — across every customer who opts in.
+The platform learns from every query, classification, and successful agent action — across every customer who opts in, under a k≥3 privacy-preserving anonymity gate.
 The longer you run it, the smarter it gets.
 The more customers we have, the smarter yours becomes.

 Why it compounds

 Network effects on intelligence quality is the hardest moat to replicate.
-By the time an incumbent ships a learning loop, ours has had years of data across hundreds of customers.
+By the time an incumbent ships a learning loop, ours has had years of data across hundreds of customers — and the privacy-preserving aggregation is what makes regulated buyers comfortable opting in.

 | Capability | Eisberg | Snowflake | Databricks |